Does a Person with Psychosis Know They Have It?

 To understand why awareness varies so widely, we need to consider what psychosis actually feels like to the person experiencing it.

-The Gap Between Experience and Reality
+The Gap Between Experience & Reality

 For someone experiencing psychosis, their perceptions are their reality.
 The voices they hear sound just as real as any conversation.
-The paranoid beliefs they hold explain their experiences perfectly—why people look at them strangely, why coincidences keep happening, or why they feel constantly watched.
+The paranoid beliefs they hold explain their experiences perfectly: why people look at them strangely, why coincidences keep happening, or why they feel constantly watched.

 From inside this experience, everything makes sense within their framework of understanding, which makes recognizing something is wrong particularly difficult.